Applying for Fellowships

 Student working in the lab

-The Graduate School of Biomedical Sciences encourages all students to apply for fellowships.
+The Graduate School of Biomedical Sciences encourages students to apply for fellowships.
 Fellowship application is an ideal way to learn about the granting process and can help sharpen scientific goals and writing skills.
 In addition, the ability to list a competitive fellowship as an honor on your CV will provide a strong competitive advantage when you seek your next position.